-I hold an MSc Therapeutic Counselling and I'm a registered member of the British Association of Counselling and Psychotherapy (MBACP), my Registration number is 379133.
+I hold an MSc Therapeutic Counselling and I'm a accredited member of the British Association of Counselling and Psychotherapy (MBACP), my Registration number is 379133.
 I am also certified as an online and telephone counselor.
 I adhere to their ethical framework for good practice, attend regular clinical supervision and ensure I take part in continuing professional development CPD training to improve my practice.

 I hold both public liability and professional indemnity insurance and a current enhanced DBS certificate.